 Fauna that I’ve spotted at the Franklin Lakes Nature Preserve includes:

-Canada Goose Eggs
+Canada Geese Eggs

 This preserve is a great place to explore and just relax.
 Directions are listed below (as taken from the NYNJ Trail Conference Website)